wildltr/ptranking/README.md

 Python (3.7)

 # Call for Contribution

-Anyone who are interested in the following kinds of contributions and/or collaborations are warmly welcomed.
+We are adding more learning-to-rank models all the time.
+Please submit an issue if there is something you want to have implemented and included.
+Meanwhile, anyone who are interested in any kinds of contributions and/or collaborations are warmly welcomed.

-**Contribution**: Adding one or more implementations of learning-to-rank models based on the current code base.

 # Relevant Resources